Translate

 As with initial treatment, the main choice for treating relapse is also chemotherapy.
 The same chemotherapy agents given previously may be used again, or your doctor may try a different drug or a combination of agents.
 If your acute lymphoblastic leukemia is difficult to treat, you may be offered a stem cell transplant.
 More information on possible therapy options is available on our treatment page.

-If a patient does not respond or achieve remission following treatment with a certain drug, they are said to be refractory to this drug.
+If a treatment does not yield remission with a certain drug, patients are said to be refractory to this drug.
 In this case, a different treatment should be given.

 References